 One of the most frequently asked questions I get here is, “Can I grow XYZ in a pot?”
-My answer is usually the same, which is to say you can grow just about anything in a pot, as long as its the right sized container, and you are prepared for the extra work of delivering everything the plant needs from food to water to light to air circulation.
-With spring on the horizon (more distant for others, I know), I thought I would give you a few tips about how to grow this joyful spring bloomer in a container.
+My answer is usually the same, which is to say you can grow just about anything in a pot.
+Just as long as its the right sized container.
+And if you are prepared for the extra work of delivering everything the plant needs.
+(From food to water to light to air circulation.)
+With spring on the horizon (more distant for others, I know), I thought I would give you a few tips.
+Here's how to grow this joyful spring bloomer in a container.

 Rhodies are lovely evergreen shrubs that comes to life in spring with huge trusses of blooms.
-They are such a gift that keeps on giving to the sequence of bloom that we all want in our gardens.
+They're such a gift that keeps on giving to the sequence of bloom that we all want in our gardens.
 Once the show is over, rhodies tend to fade into the background, becoming a loose, but still stately green presence.
-In a container, they're just about as much billowing color and happy form as you can hope for in early spring, and as the season progresses, they become a useful foil when you surround them with other potted specimens.
+In containers, they're just about as much billowing color and happy form as you can hope for in early spring.
+As the season progresses, they become a useful foil when you surround them with other potted specimens.

-Soil, light, food notwithstanding (see below), the trick to successfully growing a rhododendron in a container is to choose a compact, smaller sized plant that will adapt well to the confines of a fairly large pot.
+Soil, light, food notwithstanding (see below), the trick to successfully growing a rhododendron in a container.
+Choose a compact, smaller sized plant that will adapt well to the confines of a fairly large pot.
 Choose a dwarf variety that thrives in your climate for the best results—try to keep within 3 to 5 feet in height.
-You could, of course, plant yourself a 7-footer in a really huge pot, but maintaining it would be quite the commitment!
-While just being a container will restrict the size of your rhodie, you can further keep it to a manageable size with pruning (also see below).
+You could, of course, plant yourself a 7-footer in a really huge pot.
+Maintaining it would be quite the commitment!
+Being a container will restrict the size of your rhodie.
+However, you can further keep it to a manageable size with pruning (also see below).

 If you’re interested in trying to grow a rhodie in a pot, here are 10 we recommend.

-Although this Rhododendron looks beautiful anywhere in the landscape, its size and showy coloring make it perfect for a large pot set where you can really appreciate the showy soft pink flowers with darker pink margin and a dark red blotch on each upper petal.
+This Rhododendron looks beautiful anywhere in the landscape.
+Its size and showy coloring make it perfect for a large pot set where you can really appreciate it.
+With its showy soft pink flowers with darker pink margin and a dark red blotch on each upper petal.
 Full to partial shade.
 Up to 4 ft. tall and wide.
 Zone: 5 – 9

 So, break it down for me…

-Drainage is the word: Rhodies need great drainage and can fail to thrive if soil is too wet or if the pot sits in a pool of water in a saucer. can often fail when grown in pots due to poor drainage.
-Look for lots of drainage holes in your container and using pot feet to allow air to circulate under the pot is never a bad thing.
+- Drainage is the word: Rhodies need great drainage.
+They can fail to thrive if soil is too wet or if the pot sits in a pool of water in a saucer. can often fail when grown in pots due to poor drainage.
+Look for lots of drainage holes in your container.
+Using pot feet allows air to circulate under the pot which is never a bad thing.

-Plant high: (Not you!
+- Plant high: (Not you!
 The plant.)
 Plant so that the top of the root ball is about one inch above the soil level.
 This improves drainage and aeration around the root ball.
-Top exposed root ball with a thin layer of compost, shredded leaves or mulch around the base of the plant to help lock-in moisture.
+Top exposed root ball with a thin layer of compost, shredded leaves or mulch around the base of the plant.
+This will help lock-in moisture.
 Reapply as this layer becomes depleted.

-Pruning: Prune right after the rhodie has finished blooming as shrubs make blooms that flower on the prior year’s wood.
+- Pruning: Prune right after the rhodie has finished blooming as shrubs make blooms that flower on the prior year’s wood.
 Buds for next spring will be made this summer, and you don’t want to prune those off.
 Small-leafed rhododendrons (which we’ve listed) can be pruned anywhere along their stems.
 Prune spent blooms, dead or weak limbs, and limbs that are crossing.
-If the plant gets too large prune back by 1/3-1/2 of the overall size, but know that this can stop the plant from flowering for a year or two.
+If the plant gets too large, prune back by 1/3-1/2 of the overall size.
+Know that this can stop the plant from flowering for a year or two.

-Ongoing: Water containers thoroughly when the soil feels dry to the touch and feed with fertilizer formulated for acid-lovers such as Holly Tone every spring to help encourage growth.
+- Ongoing: Water containers thoroughly when the soil feels dry to the touch.
+Feed with fertilizer formulated for acid-lovers such as Holly Tone every spring to help encourage growth.
 If necessary, prune right after the shrub has finished blooming.
 Repot with fresh soil every 2 years.